The Kham Riders (Tagong Festival)

 Meals

-Full board during the ride - does not include meals during your days of travel.
+Full board during the ride - except meals when travelling to/from Chengdu

 Additional equipment